aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 The **ChartDataLabelCollection** class defines properties which can be used to set default options for ChartDataLabels for Chart Series.
 These properties include **show_category_name**, **show_bubble_size**, **show_percentage**, **show_series_name**, **show_value** etc.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-DefaultOptionsForDataLabels.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-DefaultOptionsForDataLabels.py" >}}

 Please see the result below: